sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **RELIABILITY**: Is the probability that a piece of equipment or component will perform correctly its intended goal, inside the defined time, and under the correct enviroment.
 So Reliability is defined by the probability that for an given time interval [0,t], the systems performs ok, during all the time interval up to time t, starting working at time t=0.

-This has significative importance to systems, that must perform without manteinance, for example: inner reactor nuclear systems, systems controlling a blast furnace, or satellite systems, ....
+This has significative importance to systems, that perform a critical action, and cannot be in any case replaced as could be an aircraft computer.
+And also in systems that must work without manteinance, or cannot be easily or ever replaced, as for example: inner reactor nuclear systems, systems controlling/monitoring a blast furnace, or satellite systems, ....

 Reliability is often quantified with the merit figure of **MTBF** (Mean Time Between Failures)